 Is My Dog Brachycephalic?

 Is My Dog Brachycephalic? – Thanks for reading this article.
 We want to ensure your dog lives a healthy long life.
-Tuscawilla Animal Hospital that proudly serves Winter Springs, Casselberry, Oviedo, and the great Seminole County Florida area wants to share a simple way to help your dog avoid any breathing health-related from being Brachycephalic.
+Tuscawilla Animal Hospital which proudly serves Winter Springs, Casselberry, Oviedo, and the great Seminole County Florida area wants to share a simple way to help your dog avoid any breathing health-related from being Brachycephalic.

 Let us first define this word for you – the term “brachycephalic” typically refers to a short-nosed dog breed.
 It can also be used to describe a dog that has an abnormally flat face.
 Simply put, the word Brachycephalic describes and/or defines a short-muzzled dog.
 So when you ask yourself – Is My Dog Brachycephalic?
-The answer can be clearly seen in their face.
+The answer can be seen in their face.

 A brachycephalic dog is classified as having a short muzzle.
 The dog’s muzzle is shorter than the skull’s length and it is typically caused by the shortening of the soft tissue in the nose.
 A brachycephalic dog may have difficulty breathing because of the obstruction of the airway.